DesiredDreams/DesiredDreams/README.md

 ✧around the age 16 to 19 heh no spoils of actual age..✧

-✧ plsplspls dont be scared 2 int w/me even if i have supporter i dont bite really ✧
+✧ plsplspls dont be scared 2 int w/me even if i have supporter i dont bite really (when i buy it ofc)✧

 ## ✧Dni -